kspicer80/kspicer80.github.io/content/posts/2024-12-12-hysa-versus-bitcoin.md

 ![bitcoin_vs_hysa_console_output](/images/imgforblogposts/post_37/console_output_hysa_v_bitcoin.png)

-Now, as everyone likes to note, crypto can be extremely volatile, so let's see if we can incorporate that into our calculations, using the ["Sharpe Ratio"](https://www.investing.com/academy/analysis/sharpe-ratio-definition/?utm_source=google&utm_medium=cpc&utm_campaign=21962679734&utm_content=723521203853&utm_term=dsa-1651811503903_&GL_Ad_ID=723521203853&GL_Campaign_ID=21962679734&ISP=1&gad_source=1&gbraid=0AAAAABIq5T6BdsHmRDmyaLYRD3_CimZ5F&gclid=CjwKCAiAjeW6BhBAEiwAdKltMtlJokJsEFbWAPpqUNC80912n2VY3zUTfRCi7N-bHtwiZXlAYY5teRoChbgQAvD_BwE), which is often used to measure volatility.
+Now, as everyone likes to note, crypto can be extremely volatile, so let's see if we can incorporate that into our calculations, using the ["Sharpe Ratio"](https://www.investing.com/academy/analysis/sharpe-ratio-definition/?utm_source=google&utm_medium=cpc&utm_campaign=21962679734&utm_content=723521203853&utm_term=dsa-1651811503903_&GL_Ad_ID=723521203853&GL_Campaign_ID=21962679734&ISP=1&gad_source=1&gbraid=0AAAAABIq5T6BdsHmRDmyaLYRD3_CimZ5F&gclid=CjwKCAiAjeW6BhBAEiwAdKltMtlJokJsEFbWAPpqUNC80912n2VY3zUTfRCi7N-bHtwiZXlAYY5teRoChbgQAvD_BwE), which is often utilized to measure volatility.
 If we add this we get the following console output:

 ![bitcoin_vs_hysa_including_sharpe](/images/imgforblogposts/post_37/outputs_with_sharpe_ratio.png)

-Finally, we could have a look at things based on different reductions by the FED of the interest rate:
+Finally, we could have a look at things based on different potential reductions by the FED of the interest rate:

 ![different_FED_interest_rate_reductions](/images/imgforblogposts/post_37/bitcoin_vs_different_fed_rate_reductions.png)

 Obviously, there is much to consider here:

-1. Volatility: Bitcoin is clearly quite volatile---as the Sharpe ratio is high.
+1. Volatility: Bitcoin is clearly quite volatile---as the Sharpe Ratio is high.
 2. Risk: If we have a high risk tolerance, then Bitcoin is fine; if we are more conservative, then HYSAs are probably the way to go.
 3. If we want to go long-term and are okay with the short-term volatility, then we move our monies to Bitcoin; if we want more stable and predictable outcomes, then we keep everything in our HYSA.

 Anyways---we'll watch the markets, obviously, and much more to come, as promised, as always.

 P.S.
 For those that want a bit more data---how about a plot of the value of a dollar over time compared to some popular cryptocurrencies?
+Kind of an eye-opening plot, for some:

 ![value_of_a_dollar](/images/imgforblogposts/post_37/value_of_a_dollar_over_time.png)